JavFuertes/TRUSS/README.md

 - 口Reading includes the original paper and reference, investigation and reference results obtained with other optimization approaches, check this paper: [Kanarachos et al., 2017](https://dx.doi.org/10.1016/j.compstruc.2016.11.005)
 - **pyJive**: a finite element code that can compute the natural frequencies of a given truss design, which can be treated as black box model for this project
 - **truss_bridge**: a directory with input files for the case of the project, including a [notebook](truss_bridge/truss_bridge.ipynb) with a demonstration of how to interact with the finite element code
 - **Truss notebook**: The Jupyter notebook containing the implementation of the Bayesian optimiser and the posterior analysis.
-It covers a from blank implementation, a solution through Botorch module and a posterior analysis on the behaviour of the algorithm against [Kanarachos et al., 2017](https://dx.doi.org/10.1016/j.compstruc.2016.11.005) and its covergence behaviour.
+It covers a from blank implementation, a solution through Botorch module and a posterior analysis on the behaviour of the algorithm against [Kanarachos et al., 2017](https://dx.doi.org/10.1016/j.compstruc.2016.11.005) and its convergence behaviour.
 - **End of project presentation**: A breakdown of the project and some of its detail can be found in [TrussBOPT.pptx](TRUSS1/TRUSS1/TrussBOPT_EOP.pptx).

 ### Useful links